ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 This document describes the interoperable API for client calls to, and implementations of, a Transparency Service as specified in {{-SCITT-ARCH}}.
 As such the security considerations in this section are concerned only with security considerations that are relevant at that implementation layer.
-All questions of security of the related COSE formats, algorithm choices, cryptographic envelopes,verifiable data structures and the like are handled elsewhere and out of scope of this document.
+All questions of security of the related COSE formats, algorithm choices, cryptographic envelopes, verifiable data structures and the like are handled elsewhere and out of scope for this document.

 ## Applicable Environment